-- a) clear delineation of scope, purpose, and intended application of each standard; - b) public notice of standardization activities; - c) joint and cooperative activities of the individual organizations, including liaison representation; - d) organization of an independent but representative body acceptable to the involved parties to coordinate standards needs and projects and to develop standards as required; - e) liaison between national standards developers and the organization responsible for the U.S. position on corresponding international standards; and - f) use of the ANSI PINS system.
+- a) clear delineation of scope, purpose, and intended application of each standard; - b) public notice of standardization activities; - c) joint and cooperative activities of the individual organizations, including liaison representation; - d) organization of an independent but representative body acceptable to the involved parties to coordinate standards needs and projects and to develop standards as required; - e) liaison between national standards developers and the organization responsible for the U.S. position on corresponding international standards; and - f) use of the ANSI PINS system, including the PINS Deliberation process.

-To achieve a consistent set of American National Standards and to represent the United States in non-treaty international standards activities, it is necessary for ANSI to harmonize ongoing standards activity, minimize duplication, and avoid the promulgation of conflicting American National Standards.
+To achieve a consistent set of American National Standards and to represent the United States in non-treaty international standards activities, it is important that ANSI continue to promote the harmonization of ongoing standards activity, minimize duplication, and avoid the promulgation of conflicting American National Standards.